 Saving money on term life insurance isn’t always easy.
 Even if you qualify for the best rating class and lowest premiums, there aren’t any discounts, coupons or specials to be had on term life insurance.
-See our blog post from earlier this month for the reason why.
+See our blog post from earlier this month: Why Life Insurance Sales Don’t Exist.

 But there is one way you may be able to save on your coverage.
 Using a simple policy dating trick known as backdating, you could lower your policy issue age, thus reducing the premiums you pay for your policy.
 Here’s how it works.

 While a few life insurance companies use your actual age to determine the issue age on your policy, most life insurance companies use your ‘six-month birthday.’
 Your six-month birthday is simply your date of birth plus six months.

 - John’s date of birth is 1/1/1950.
 Therefore, his six-month birthday is 7/1 of any given year.

 - John turned 61 on 1/12011.
 But once his six-month birthday passes on July 1, most life insurance companies will consider him to be age 62.

 Another way to think of it is to find the age you are nearest to on any given date.
 Again, let’s look at our example from above:

 - 1/1 John’s 61st birthday